ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-case-study-array-search.md

 efficient algorithm possible on an unsorted array.
 :::

+#### Variations

+Binary search is designed to find the (single) occurrence of a value
+$K$ and return its position.
+A special value is returned if $K$ does not appear in the array.
+This algorithm can be modified to implement variations such as returning the position of the first occurrence of $K$ in the array if multiple occurrences are allowed, and returning the position of the greatest value less than $K$ when $K$ is not in the array.

 #### Binary search exercise

 <avembed id="binarySearchPRO" src="Searching/binarySearchPRO.html" type="pe" name="Binary Search Proficiency Exercise"/>